21st century

 In 2022, 45% of the world's population lived in "some form of democracy", although only 8% lived in "full democracies".
+This figure reflects the third wave of autocratization—a decline in global democracy since the 2000s and 2010s as more and more countries experience democratic backsliding.
 The United Nations estimates that by 2050, two-thirds of the world's population will be urbanized.

 The world economy expanded at high rates from $42 trillion in 2000 to $101 trillion in 2022, and though many economies rose at greater levels, some gradually contracted.
 (Note: See, for instance, the Lost Decades in Japan.)
 Effects of global warming and rising sea levels exacerbated the ecological crises, with eight islands disappearing between 2007 and 2014.

-In late 2019, the COVID-19 pandemic began to rapidly spread worldwide, causing more than seven million reported deaths, and around 18.2 to 33.5 million estimated deaths, while at the same time, causing severe global economic disruption, including the largest global recession since the Great Depression in the 1930s.
-The pandemic defined 2020 and 2021, and remained a global health crisis until May 2023.

-Due to the sudden proliferation of internet-accessible mobile devices, such as smartphones becoming ubiquitous worldwide beginning in the early 2010s, more than two-thirds of the world's population obtained access to the Internet by 2023.
+Due to the sudden proliferation of internet-accessible mobile devices, such as smartphones becoming ubiquitous worldwide beginning in the early 2010s, nearly three-quarters of the world's population obtained access to the Internet by 2025.
 After the success of the Human Genome Project, DNA sequencing services became available and affordable.
 There were significant improvements in the complexity of artificial intelligence, with American companies, universities, and research labs pioneering advances in the field.
-Research into outer space greatly accelerated in the 2020s, with the United States mainly dominating space exploration, including the James Webb Space Telescope, Ingenuity helicopter, Lunar Gateway, and Artemis program.
+Research into outer space accelerated in the 2020s, with the United States dominating space exploration, including the James Webb Space Telescope, Ingenuity Mars helicopter, and Artemis lunar exploration program.